 We examine the many biases that are built into the human condition, and which so often defeat logical reasoning.
 We take a practical look at statistics, examine how to argue and understand arguments effectively, and study guidelines and techniques for effective decision-making.
 Finally, we look at commonly misunderstood words, the irrational process involved in conspiracy theories, the effect of advertising on behavior, the effect and use of fear in popular culture, and the habits of good critical thinkers.

 Each Critical Thinking training course module is self-contained, so, while students are generally best served if they complete the entire course, students and enterprises may opt to eschew any material that is judged to be unnecessary or irrelevant to them.

-A high school education, GED, or equivalent experience.
-Familiarity with basic computer functions (sending and receiving email, using a web browser, running apps, downloading apps) is helpful but not required.
+A high school education, GED, or equivalent experience is required.
+Familiarity with basic computer functions (sending and receiving email, using a web browser, running apps, downloading apps) is helpful but not required to learn critical thinking.

 |Critical Thinking in the 21st Century

 I was really blown away by this course.
 To be honest, because I have an advanced degree, I thought it would be a waste of time, and was irked when I had to complete it as part of the on-boarding process.
 But while I certainly knew some of the material, I was shocked to learn how poorly we ALL think from time to time, and I am embarrassed to admit that I saw myself in many of the examples they cited.
 The information on biases and memory by themselves were worth the time, but there was so much more great stuff.

 — D.S., Milford, NH

 Every human being should be required to complete this course as a condition of continued existence.